0x60df/loophole/README.md

 ### Prefix arguments table of key binding commands

-As mentioned above, `loophole-set-key` refers prefix arguments table, to determine how to specify the entry (and key) of key bindings.
+As mentioned above, `loophole-set-key` refers prefix arguments table to determine how to specify the entry (and key) of key bindings.
-The table is stored in the `loophole-set-key-order`.
+The table is stored in `loophole-set-key-order`.
 Each element of `loophole-set-key-order` is the function which returns the list looks like `(KEY ENTRY)`